McIntireEvan/math-stories/_posts/2020-04-29-metric-spaces.md

 These are all reasonable requirements for a distance function, and it's not too hard to show that normal Euclidean distance ($$d_e (a, b) = \sqrt{(a_x - b_x)^2 + (a_y - b_y)^2}$$ in the 2d plane) meets all these rules.
 Try it!

-From these axioms, we can derivate that $$d(x, y) \geq 0$$ in just a few steps.
+From these axioms, we can derive that $$d(x, y) \geq 0$$ in just a few steps.
 I also reccomend that you try showing this!

 (Might include the metrics for ellip/hyperb, but they're kinda obtuse?
 Or is it that they're unique because of parallel lines, rather than metrics?)[^2],[^3]